albertojromerot/credit-growth-analytics-pipeline/DISCLAIMER.md

 ## Simplified modelling assumptions

-The expected-value calculations, eligibility rules, responsible-lending filters, and synthetic labels are simplified for portfolio demonstration.
+The expected-value calculations, eligibility rules, responsible-lending filters, and synthetic labels are simplified for demonstration.
 Any real-world deployment would require independent validation, fairness assessment, privacy controls, data-protection review, compliance approval, monitoring, and human oversight.

 ## No warranty

-The repository is provided as-is for educational and portfolio purposes.
+The repository is provided as-is for educational purposes.
 See the repository licence for terms of use.